Post-9/11 Veterans Educational Assistance Act of 2008: 2008 U.S. Presidential campaign issue

 In May 2008 the issue became a campaign issue with both candidates attacking the others' position.

 During Senate debate on the bill, Senator Obama made the following comment:

 Senator McCain responded in a written statement:

 Effectiveness of the GI Bill

 A 2021 study published by the National Bureau of Economic Research (NBER) indicates that the post-911 GI Bill has had limited value, and in some cases may be less valuable for veterans than working after leaving military service.
 According to the authors "All veterans who were already enrolled in college at the time of bill passage increase their months of schooling, but only for those in public institutions did this translate into increases in bachelor’s degree attainment and longer-run earnings.
 For specific groups of students, large subsidies can modestly help degree completion but harm long run earnings due to lost labor market experience."

+The study concluded that the decrease in earnings was likely driven by the fact that it pushed many underqualified and overqualified veterans to pursue higher education.
+At the lower end of the spectrum it notes that, "The Korea and Vietnam eras involved conscription, which likely included large groups of young men who were well-suited to college-going and further education.
+In contrast, the PGIB was implemented for an all-volunteer Army, and so is offered to a group of young women and men who chose the military over college after leaving high school."
+It also notes that many veterans leave the military with sufficient technical skills that they would be better served by using these skills than pursuing high education, "the largest negative effects of the program accrue to the least skilled veterans – measured by their military job experience and AFQT scores – and that these are the groups to see the largest overall enrollment increase, with much of that increase concentrated in for-profit institutions at the expense of enrollments in four-year public institutions.
+By pursuing schooling of marginal value, veterans may be missing out on opportunities to build occupation- or firm-specific human capital, or to immediately put their Army-refined skills to work in the labor force."